Jobs and metrics

 Job metric details

 The Job Metric Details dialog shows detailed metrics data for an individual workflow, including specific time savings and performance metrics.
-You can also view performance data on individual tasks within the workflow.
+You can also view performance data on individual tasks in the workflow.

 Job Metric Details